monkeyx/pbw/README.md

     rails g pbw:rules:command [Class] [parameters]

-If the parameter "process" is set to true, this generator will call the Process generator to create the relevant process as well.
+If the parameter "-P" is passed, this generator will call the Process generator to create the relevant process as well.

 Example: